martmwangi/Poach/README.md

 # Poach
-Website showing the current state of poachin here in Kenya
+Website showing the current state of poaching here in Kenya